Group sitting around a laptop.

 3. Use a variety of communication methods

 Use the announcements and @mentioning facility to keep students up to date with relevant content and ongoing course deadlines.
-Students can adjust their notifications to suit their personal preference and limit between defined times on the mobile app.
+Students can adjust their notifications to suit their personal preference, for example, limiting notification alerts between defined times on the mobile app.
 The General channel can be ring-fenced for one way communication of information by restricting students posting or replying.
 This can encourage more focused discussion and communication on specific topics in the relevant channels.

 4. Include assessments